Get access to exclusive updates, the latest news and the inside scoop 🍨

 Utilising the Shopify Themes Speed Scores tool, which will allow merchants to optimise their website’s theme files, resulting in a significantly improved speed through the analysis that this tool provides.

-Lastly, we would suggest that the use of image sliders are avoided.
+Lastly, in our list of SEO Shopify tips, we would suggest that the use of image sliders are avoided.
 Instead, opt to incorporate one optimised image in its place.

 To access this handy tool, go to Online Store > Theme and then click the ‘View report’ beside the 'Online Store Speed' section that appears.

 Additionally, Shopify has just released a new website theme known as ‘Dawn’ out of the box.
 Ultimately, this theme boasts speed scores of 100% on desktop and 99% on mobile.